-Welcome to the Dance-Movement Therapy Association of Australia!
+Welcome to the Dance Movement Therapy Association of Australasia

-The Dance Movement Therapy Association (DTAA) is the recognised professional body for dance movement therapy in Australia.
-It sets the standards for Professional and Associate levels of membership, training and supervision.
+The Dance Movement Therapy Association of Australasia (DTAA) is the recognised professional body for dance movement therapy in Australasia.
+It sets the standards for Professional and Provisional Professional levels of membership, training and supervision.
 The DTAA also warmly welcomes General and Student members.

-The DTAA promotes the growth, development and recognition of the dance-movement therapy profession in Australia by:
+The DTAA promotes the growth, development and recognition of the dance movement therapy profession in Australasia by:

 - establishing and maintaining standards for training, research and professional practice

 - providing a means of communication, education and networking between dance movement therapists, other health professionals, employers and clients